lukevella/rallly/README.md

 [![Build Status](https://travis-ci.org/lukevella/Rallly.svg?branch=master)](https://travis-ci.org/lukevella/Rallly)

 Rallly is a free collaborative scheduling service that helps you and your friends vote on a date to host an event.
-The application has been developed with the [MEAN](https://en.wikipedia.org/wiki/MEAN_(solution_stack)) stack of technologies.
+The application has been developed with the [MEAN](https://en.wikipedia.org/wiki/MEAN_(solution_stack)) solution stack.

 ## Getting Started Quickly with Docker